YodasMyDad/ZauberEditor/README.md

-# Zauber Rich Text Editor
+# Blazor Rich Text Editor

+**This project is in Beta release, so I am still testing and fixing any bugs.
+Please report any issues you find.**

 A modern, extensible rich-text editor component for Blazor applications.
 Built with performance, accessibility, and developer experience in mind.